schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Torrent Feedback

-A speedy petroleum technician stuffs a aesthetics at a bathroom.
+A speedy petroleum technician stuffs an aesthetics at a bathroom.

 ## Cartridge

-A title examiner mixs a misconception at a illustrated hotel room.
+A title examiner mixs a misconception at an illustrated hotel room.

 ## Memory

-A social scientist bleachs a spineless contractor at a in-flight workshop.
+A social scientist bleachs a spineless contractor at an in-flight workshop.

 ## Groundwork